JiePrass/JiePrass/README.md

 - 👋 Hi, I’m @JiePrass
 - 👀 I’m interested in Web Programming
 - 🌱 I’m currently learning ReactJS
-- 📫 U can dm me on Instagram @renjieprass
+- 📫 U can dm me on Instagram @jie.env

 <!---
 JiePrass/JiePrass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.